loneyeti/snowgander/README.md

       imageURL: null, // Set to image URL (potentially for display?)
       maxTokens: 150, // Optional: Max tokens for this specific turn
-      budgetTokens: null, // Optional: Token budget for thinking mode };
+      budgetTokens: null, // Optional: Token budget for thinking mode
+      mcpAvailableTools: [], // Optional: Tools available for the model to use };

+    // --- Example: Providing Available Tools (for vendors like Anthropic) ---
+    // if (adapterSupportsTools) { // Check if the adapter/model supports tools
+    //   chat.mcpAvailableTools = [
+    //     {
+    //       name: "get_weather",
+    //       description: "Get the current weather for a location",
+    //       input_schema: JSON.stringify({ // Schema must be a JSON string
+    //         type: "object",
+    //         properties: { location: { type: "string" } },
+    //         required: ["location"],
+    //       }),
+    //     },
+    //     // ... other tools
+    //   ];
+    // }

     // Add image data if needed (using visionUrl or potentially modifying prompt/history)
     // if (modelConfig.isVisionCapable && imageBase64Data) {